 And we’re pissed or terrified, or defeated — our emotions have become overpowering.

-What do we do now to get our emotions under control when they’ve already gotten completely out of control?
+What do we do now to control our emotions when they’ve already gotten completely out of control?

-After spending the last year researching and writing my new book, Outsmart Your Smartphone: Conscious Tech Habits for Finding Happiness, Balance, and Connection IRL, I’ve learned that there are tons of ways to better manage our emotions in the long run —
+After spending the last year researching and writing my new book, Outsmart Your Smartphone: Conscious Tech Habits for Finding Happiness, Balance, and Connection IRL, I’ve learned that there are tons of ways to better manage and control your emotions in the long run —

 For example, we can develop positive thinking skills, reappraisal skills, and resiliency, but these skills require effortful practice over long periods of time.